 Bombarded with choices from all the things to do in Hong Kong this weekend and looking to step out of the concrete jungle?
 A calorie-burning hike with jaw-dropping views is just the cure.
-Hong Kong has no shortage of amazing scenic hiking trails a short distance from city centre, varying in difficulty and offering everything from amazing bird's eye views of our SAR to stunning sunsets.
+Hong Kong has no shortage of amazing scenic hiking trails – no matter where you live in Hong Kong – varying in difficulty and offering everything from amazing bird's eye views of our SAR to stunning sunsets.
 Head to one of our favourite outlying islands to make it a day trip where you can discover more gorgeous hikes and hidden cultural gems.
 And if hiking is not quite your thing, why not hop on a bike and cycle along one of the city’s best cycling routes?

 Top 10 Hong Kong hikes